section-engineering-education/engineering-education/content/articles/data-access-with-ado-dotnet-in-micro-focus-visual-cobol/index.md

 The code above prompts the connection to only fetch the details related to employees.
 Then, the second line specifies the connection to be made to the `System.Data.SqlClient.SqlCommand` namespace.

-We created a working-storage variable to hold the data from the `Select` statement.
+We created a working storage variable to hold the data from the `Select` statement.
 An SQL command instance `sqlCommand` must be established only after the command string has been generated.

 The only parameter necessary for a SQL command class is a connection object.
 You must specify where to execute the command and the command to execute.